 Find your nearest NA group or tel: 0300 999 1212.

 For people with severe alcohol and substance misuse problems who need extra help in tackling addictions we have two different residential treatment options.

-This is a period of time in hospital or other residential setting where people take part in a medically managed programme enabling them to come off drugs or alcohol.
+This is a period in hospital or other residential setting where people take part in a medically managed programme enabling them to come off drugs or alcohol.
 This usually lasts between one and 2 weeks.

 This often follows on from an inpatient detox programme and involves a 3 to 6 month stay.

 These are referral-only services accessed through community treatment services.
 Contact the Derbyshire Recovery Partnership for more details on how to access residential treatment services, tel: 0845 308 4010 or 01246 206514.